You are here

 - Friday, June 30, 2017 Black Holes and Gravitational Waves

 - Recurring series, last Friday of the month through December 29, 2017

 - Marshall Alworth Hall (MWAH) Room 195, UMD Campus 1023 University Drive, Duluth MN 55812 (Map)

 - Visit the event page for details and to register

 Driven by curiosity, scientist are unraveling the mysteries of nature based on reason, logic and experiments.
 The Theory of Everything public lecture series, organized by members of the Theoretical Physics and Cosmology group at UMD, brings cutting edge insights in contemporary theoretical physics to a broad audience.
 The senior scientists will challenge your world-view as they introduce you to quantum mechanics and parallel universes, to quantum computation and quantum field theories, to general relativity and black holes, to the big bang cosmology and inflation, to string theory and quantum gravity, to quantum cosmology and the multiverse, among other topics.

-Girls with Nerve
+Girls with Nerve - REGISTRATION IS FULL!